-To verify that the assumption that overestimation of job execution times indeed do not impact overall system performance, we experimented with various values of $\Phi$ .
-Results are shown in Figure 8.
+To verify that indeed the assumption that overestimation of job execution times do not impact overall system performance, we experimented with various values of $\Omega$ and $\Phi$ .
+Results for the $\Omega$ and $\Phi$ models are shown in Figure 13 and Figure 14, respectively.
 For those plots, BGS with all four phases and MPL=5 was used.
 We observe that differences in wait time are insignificant across the entire range of utilization.
 For moderate utilizations of up to 75%, job slowdown differences are also insignificant.
 For utilizations of 85% and higher, job slowdown exhibits larger variation with respect to overestimation, but the variation is nonmonotonic and perfect estimation is not necessarily better.